papoanaya/wmii_newlisp/README.md

 This code has been developed under the terms and conditions of the GNU Public License version 3.0 as described in the license file (LICENSE) included in the distribution.
-Even though this software is harboring itself under this license, it is in no part of the Gnu family of software offerings.
+Even though this software is harboring itself under this license, it is in no part of the Gnu software offerings.